Trondheim Cathedral School: Programs

 Trondheim Cathedral School offers three programs: study specialized education programs, education programs for music, dance and drama as well as media and communication.
 The school has a separate dance and music program, offers Latin courses and the IB Diploma course for local students who want to travel abroad or for international students who move to the city.
 The school is part of UNESCO's Associated Schools Project Network (ASPnet.)
-In addition, the school has an international program, where the study course is structured so that students take the first and the third school year at Trondheim Cathedral School, while they have taken their second school year in Norfolk, England.
+In addition, the school has an international program, where the study course is structured so that students take the first and the third school year at Trondheim Cathedral School, while they take their second school year in Norfolk, England.